-Melanoma (the deadliest skin cancer) of the head and neck is particularly dangerous.
-According to recent research at the University of North Carolina, Chapel Hill, patients with melanomas of the head and neck — including the scalp — were almost twice as likely to die from the disease as patients with melanomas on other areas, including the trunk, facial skin, and ears.
+Melanoma, the deadliest form of skin cancer, is particularly deadly on the head and neck.
+According to research at the University of North Carolina, Chapel Hill, patients with melanomas of the head and neck — including the scalp — were almost twice as likely to die from the disease as patients with melanomas on other areas, including the trunk, facial skin and ears.
 Luckily, there’s a simple way to help protect these vulnerable areas: hats.
 Look for hats with:

 - Dark Colors: Dark- or bright-colored hats absorb UV radiation better than paler colors.